 Main Subheading

 Natural selection, a cornerstone of modern evolutionary theory, is the process by which certain traits become more or less common in a population over successive generations.
-This occurs because individuals with advantageous traits are more likely to survive and reproduce, passing on those beneficial traits to their offspring.
+So naturally, this occurs because individuals with advantageous traits are more likely to survive and reproduce, passing on those beneficial traits to their offspring.
 It's not a matter of "survival of the fittest" in the sense of physical prowess alone, but rather survival and reproduction of those best adapted to their specific environment.

 The power of natural selection lies in its ability to gradually mold populations over vast stretches of time, leading to the emergence of new species and the adaptation of existing ones to ever-changing environments.
 Without specific conditions, natural selection would not occur, and the evolution of life as we know it would be impossible.
 These conditions, acting in concert, create the selective pressures that drive evolutionary change.
-Let’s delve into these critical conditions in detail.
+Let’s dig into these critical conditions in detail.

 Comprehensive Overview